govorunov/weight_calculator/README.md

     C,H,1000,1000

 Returns csv data representing weights of each base fund in each root fund found.
 If end market values are provided, 4th column will contain weighted returns.
-Example or return data:
+Example of program return:

     A,D,0.167,2.222
     A,E,0.083,1.333